 Below is the U.S. State Department's report on Honduras' continued noncompliance with the Hague Convention on International Child Abductions.
-The report can be found here:

 The two longstanding cases illustrate the systemic institutional weakness of the HCA, the judicial system, and law enforcement authorities in processing applications for return of abducted children under the Convention.
 One case was not assigned to a court until 48 months after the LBP filed the Convention application with the HCA.
 At the end of the fiscal year, 75 months had elapsed, with no decision from the court on jurisdiction under the Convention.
 The HCA failed to provide the USCA with minimal information on the status of the case, and Embassy Tegucigalpa protested by diplomatic note.
 After the USCA followed up with multiple requests for the status of the case, the HCA indicated that it was not possible to give an estimate of how long the court would take to reach a decision, as resolution depended on the jury.
 The HCA also advised the USCA that the psychological studies which the HCA had contracted while the court case was in process indicated that it was in the best interests of the child to stay in Honduras.